×

-How to Watch “The Simpsons” in Spanish
+How to Learn with “The Simpsons” in Spanish

+The Simpsons” has been dubbed into Spanish in both Latin America and Spain.
 They’re also dubbed into many other languages which shows that a decent story—even if it’s a cartoon—can still be funny, culturally relevant and entertaining no matter where in the world you are.

 How to Learn Spanish with “The Simpsons”